-I was lucky enough to attend StrataEU 2017 and one of the sessions was Deploying and managing Hive, Spark, and Impala in the public cloud led by Philip Langdale, Eugene Fratkin, and Jennifer Wu.
+I was lucky enough to attend StrataEU 2017 on behalf of phData and one of the sessions was Deploying and managing Hive, Spark, and Impala in the public cloud led by Philip Langdale, Eugene Fratkin, and Jennifer Wu.
 I assumed this was a Cloudera Director session which we have lots of experience with, but I decided to pop my head in anyway.
 I was quite surprised when they were actually providing a session on Cloudera Altus, the SaaS transient Hadoop offering created to compete with AWS EMR.

 I’ll provide a “First Look” of Altus below.
 Despite some interesting issues with Conference Wifi, the session proceeded well.
 I was able to easily create an Altus cluster and run several jobs on it.
 Below is a screen of my cluster being created:

 Unlike Cloudera Director, this is a true SaaS offering with Cloudera hosting the control plane while it creates the infrastructure inside of the user’s AWS account using secure delegation.
 Similar to AWS, Cloudera has control plane access to the nodes created by Altus.

 Once the cluster is created, you can access CM however you’d normally access your VPC, typically VPN or Direct Connect, or via a Socks Proxy which is automatically created via the altus command:

 This automatically opens a Google Chrome browser with CM, so you can monitor the job:

 Here are two screenshots of my job in the Altus UI.
 My jobs:

 My specific job: